Southeast Sailboats is closed for a short holiday.Orders placed will be shipped commencing

 Some top sailors use the TackTick in tactical mode and others in heading mode.
 However, I believe that the complexity of using tactical mode simply and effectively, especially when electronic compasses offer greater useable accuracy, has resulted in more sailors moving from tactical mode to heading mode.

 Heading mode displays the bearing that the boat is travelling on, so the numbers on one tack are very different from the other and as a result there are two ranges of numbers to remember (or write on the boom)!
 All four compasses offer heading mode.
 One potential downside of heading mode on the TackTick, PRISM and Nautalytics compasses is that they display 1 degree heading changes which means that in reality the display is changing a lot.
 You need to make sure that you are not looking at the compass too much!
-The PRISM compass does have an adjustable damping rate to help this aspect – the greater the damping value the smoother the heading change will be, as it slows down the response to a change in heading.
+The PRISM compass does have an adjustable damping rate to help this aspect – the greater the damping value the smoother the heading change will be, as it slows down the response to a change in heading - this is especially important in large waves.
 The SailTeck compass is unique in that you can adjust the step size from 1 to 5 degrees to avoid being distracted by minor shifts.

 TIMER – The rule change also allowed the use of a countdown timer to be integrated with the compass.
 This is a feature that is included in the TackTick, Nautalytics and SailTeck compasses.
 The timer on the Nautalytics and SailTeck is simple to use, with a sync function that syncs down to the next minute like most sailing watches.
 However you may find using the timer mode on the TackTick confusing as the sync function works differently (it syncs to the nearest minute, so it may sync up rather than down).
 Some people use the timer functions on these two compasses but when the timer is running you can’t see heading information unless you manually change modes.
 When the timer reaches zero the TackTick compass reverts to the tactical or heading mode that you were in.
 The Nautalytics reverts to its heading mode.
 The SailTeck is the best if you want an integrated timer function.
 It has a two line display, so that you can see the compass function on the top line of the display, and the countdown on the lower line.